Muon Tomography for High-Grade Uranium Deposits

 IDEON SOLUTION

-This project followed on an earlier successful fi eld trial conducted at McArthur River, SK using Ideon’s large-format muon detectors positioned in underground drifts at 600m depth.
+This project followed on an earlier successful field trial conducted at McArthur River, SK using Ideon’s large-format muon detectors positioned in underground drifts at 600m depth.
 When development on the borehole-format detectors was completed in spring 2021, the first prototype units were deployed at McClean Lake.
 Six borehole detectors were positioned in a chain at multiple points down a single drillhole 300m deep.
 Two of the six sensors were positioned above the known deposit to map (and eliminate) near-surface geological complexity.
 Ideon staff traveled to the site to deploy the detectors.
 Data were gathered over a period of about 7 months (with some inefficiencies due to power outages), with data collection completed in January 2023.
 Data intake and analysis were conducted remotely throughout this period to verify quality and calibration.

 “It is virtually impossible for us to detect high-grade deposits using traditional geophysical exploration techniques.
 Muon tomography gives us the ability to accurately locate subsurface anomalies while reducing the need for drilling.
-We expect it to transform the nature of how we explore.”
+We expect it to transform the nature of how we explore.

 Hervé Toubon

-Research & Development and Innovation Director
+R&D and Innovation Director